Waboodoo/HTTP-Shortcuts/docs/variables.md

 The *Toggle* type consists of a list of values.
 Every time it is used it resolves to the next value in the list.
 When the last value is reached it starts again from the first.

+<a name="increment"></a>
+### Incrementing Counter

+The *Incrementing Counter* type tracks a and returns a number.
+Each time the variable is resolved, the number is increased by 1.

 <a name="uuid"></a>
 ### UUID